 Artificial Rounding of Corners

 As a part of artificially aging a card, scammers will work to intentionally round the corners of a card.
-One of the important things to understand in regards to how T206 cards were printed and that a white coating was actually applied to the fronts of the cards to give them a brightness.
-From Cycleback's excellent work:
+One of the important things to understand in regards to how T206 cards were printed was that a white coating was actually applied to the fronts of the cards to give them brightness.
+From Cycleback’s excellent work:

 The cards were printed on a thin cardboard with the fronts only (where the players appear) coated in a smooth white substance.
 This front layer, which was used on cards throughout the 19th and 20th century, created a smooth bright white surface that helped the images look their best.
 There was no white ink used, so the white areas on a T206 were created by a lack of ink against the white coating.

-Thus, on a normally aged authentic T206 card, any wear on the corners will actually provide a clear difference between the white coating on the top of the card and the underlying paper stock.
+Thus, on a normally aged authentic T206 card, any wear on the corners will provide a clear difference between the white coating on the top of the card and the underlying paper stock.

 An authentic T206 card in which we can see what natural corner wear should look like.